Three students smile as they walk through the Sanctuary bush on a sunny day, looking and pointing in various directions.

 Design your own zoo learning experience using real animals and habitats.

-If you would like to add a workshop with a Zoo Teacher, this is free with zoo admission.
+A self-guided excursion offers a flexible and real-world learning experience for your students.
+If you would like to add a workshop with a Zoo Teacher to your visit, this is free with zoo admission.

 Support for teachers